oskariorg/oskari-docs/md/documentation/features/thematicmaps/config.md

  - One describing the id of the Region (the property name is configured as regionIdTag like in WFS-based config)
  - Another describing the name of the Region (the property name is configured as nameIdTag like in WFS-based config)

+*Note!
+It's expected that the geometry in GeoJSON files is in the projection referenced in the srs_name column on oskari_maplayer for the regionset.*

 ## Adding a datasource

 A datasource can be registered with a simple SQL: